hkbcode/vox/README.md

-# django projects for showcase
+# Vox

-build some awesome web apps with django
+Create an awesome app with this Repo